-The group will be able to interact in the way it was originally intended, asking questions directly about the stories and the environment in which they were told; from finding hidden trade routes locked within the tales, to the reasons why a person might forgo a story in order to hear one of greater importance to the community.
+The group will be able to interact with the story as was originally intended.
+It is the listeners that request stories, journeying through the lattice along a path guided by their requests.
+You will also be able free to ask questions directly about the stories and the environment in which they were told, from finding hidden trade routes locked within the tales to the reasons why a person might forgo a story in order to hear one of greater importance to the community.

 I cannot reccomend this enough!
 Listening to the winding tales of Shonaleigh telling the tales of long past generations of women is a journey of the soul.
 Being a craft person, as I weaved my tapestry, I felt transported to a time between worlds - where so many craftsfolk have traveled under the direction of a master story-teller.